leiachung41/leiachung41.github.io/README.md

 Part 2 is practice myself while self study from online sources.

 ## Part 1
-- Mockup to Article : Put your HTML skills to use by converting a designer's mockup of a blog article into a real webpage!
+- Mockup to Article : Put my HTML skills to use by converting a designer's mockup of a blog article into a real webpage!

-- Animal Trading Cards : Use your knowledge of HTML and CSS to create a web-based trading card depicting your favorite animal
+- Animal Trading Cards : Use my knowledge of HTML and CSS to create a web-based trading card depicting your favorite animal

 - Build a Portfolio Site : Given a pdf mockup of a website from a designer, translate it to a real website using your HTML and CSS skills.